VirtuallyExisting/Among-Us-3DS/README.md

 A recreation of Among Us with new features and completely rewritten for the Nintendo 3DS

-### No code is here yet.
+### This is an Early Alpha
-At the moment I am only working on things on the client-side
+This is not complete in the slightest.
+Check back later for more updates!

 ## THIS PROJECT IS NOT COMPLETE!
 It has many bugs and quirks that need to be worked out, but I am commited to completing this remake.